-Auditors shall consider this Supplement and the referenced laws, regulations, and OMB Circulars (whether codified by Federal agencies implementing the Circulars in agency regulations or implemented by other means) in determining the compliance requirements that could have a direct and material effect on the programs included herein.
-That is, use of this Supplement is mandatory.
-Accordingly, adherence to this Supplement satisfies the requirements of OMB Circular A-133.
-For program-specific audits performed in accordance with a Federal agency's program-specific audit guide, the auditor shall follow such program-specific audit guide.
-Finally, for major programs not included in this Supplement, the auditor shall follow the guidance in Part 7 and use the types of compliance requirements in Part 3 to identify the applicable compliance requirements which could have a direct and material effect on the program.
+Auditors shall consider the Supplement and the referenced laws, regulations, and OMB Circulars/Uniform Guidance (whether codified by Federal agencies in agency regulations or adopted or implemented by other means) in determining the compliance requirements that could have a direct and material effect on the programs included herein.
+That is, use of the Supplement is mandatory.
+Accordingly, adherence to the Supplement satisfies the requirements of OMB Circular A-133/2 CFR part 200, subpart F. For program-specific audits performed in accordance with a Federal agency's program-specific audit guide, the auditor shall follow such program-specific audit guide.
+Finally, for major programs not included in the Supplement, the auditor shall follow the guidance in Part 7 and use the types of compliance requirements in Part 3 to identify the applicable compliance requirements that could have a direct and material effect on the program.